-Disclaimer: The information contained here has been prepared by Civitas Strategies and is not intended to constitute legal, tax, or financial advice.
-The Civitas Strategies team has used reasonable efforts in collecting, preparing, and providing this information, but does not guarantee its accuracy, completeness, adequacy, or currency.
-The publication and distribution of this information are not intended to create, and receipt does not constitute, an attorney-client or any other advisory relationship.
+Disclaimer: The information contained here has been prepared by Civitas Strategies Early Start and is not intended to constitute legal, tax, or financial advice.
+The Civitas Strategies Early Start team has used reasonable efforts in collecting, preparing, and providing this information, but does not guarantee its accuracy, completeness, adequacy, or currency.
+The publication and distribution of this information is not intended to create, and receipt does not constitute, an attorney-client or any other advisory relationship.
 Reproduction of this information is expressly prohibited.

-Resource 7: What is Depreciation?
+Resource 7: What is depreciation?

 Understanding depreciation and how it impacts your financials.

-Depreciation can be confusing, but if you make any single asset purchases or property improvements over \$2,500 for your home-based child care business, such as cars, furniture, computers, or a new roof, you need to understand depreciation and how it can impact your business.
+Depreciation can be confusing, but if you make any single asset purchases or property improvements over \$2,500 for your business, such as cars, furniture, computers, a new roof, or have a dedicated home office in a home that you own, you need to understand depreciation and how it can impact your business.